jackie-dai/Project-1-Overhaul/Section1_CreatingPlayer/section1.md

 - In `Update()`, you will need to do two things.
   1. Access the user input values (button presses that correspond to the movement in the game) and map them in Update().
      -  This will require you access the Input Manager which is located in `Edit -> Project Settings -> Input Manager` to determine which buttons the project assumes as the positive and negative button for horizontal and vertical movement.
 For our case, we will use WASD.
-     -  Use the function `Input.GetAxisRaw()` to get the raw input for the horizontal and vertical movement (which should be a value from -1 to 1), and set them to `x_input` and `y_input` respectfully. **HINT: `Input.GetAxisRaw()` takes in a singular string as its argument.
+     -  Use the function `Input.GetAxisRaw()` to get the raw input for the horizontal and vertical movement (which should be a value from -1 to 1), and set them to `x_input` and `y_input` respectively. **HINT: `Input.GetAxisRaw()` takes in a singular string as its argument.
 Link to documentation: https://docs.unity3d.com/ScriptReference/Input.GetAxisRaw.html**
   2. Update the function `private void Move(){}` function inside the `Movement_functions` region which will move the player based on the `x_input` and `y_input`.
      -  You will need 5 cases to determine what the player should do.
      -  Set `PlayerRB.velocity` to `Vector2.up/down/left/right/zero` based on which case you are on.